 Morphology, physiology, genetics and cultural characteristics of microorganisms with emphasis on their impact on humans in disease, food production and pollution.
 Prerequisite: BI102; recommended: CH102.
+Spring

-BI326 Parasitology
+BI326 Parasitology 3 credits

 This course will emphasize the specific organisms known as a human parasite, diseases caused, vectors involved, treatment, and any epidemiology.
 When dealing with Insecta there will be emphasis of both those taxa which are parasitic and those which are known vectors of other organisms.
-Prerequisite: BI102
+Prerequisite: B1102